 The Chinese Model

 Chinese ascendancy remains the source of amazement for many across the globe.
-Despite all odds, China has managed to stun the world with its social and economic development.
+Despite all odds, China has managed to shake the world order with its social and economic development.
 The fate of the Chinese model of governance was achieved only through the unique amalgamation of communist and westernized democracy.

 Initially viewed as a rigid socialist society deprived of any economic resources, China is now making headlines through its unique governance model designed to benefit its citizens at all levels.
 Experts are now studying the characteristics of the said governance model in detail so as to delve deeper into the infrastructure that has brought about this huge success.

 The Chinese governance structure incorporated a series of institutional reforms to ensure that the benefits of economic progression were felt at the grassroots level.
 The reform process was initiated by Chairman Mao in 1949 and was taken forward by his successors, Deng Xiaoping and President Xi Jinping.

 The Chinese Communist Party (CCP) acted as a catalyst during these reforms and guided the state in social, political, and economic spheres.
 With President Xi Jinping, the socialist government undertook a paradigm shift where the national rhetoric had been revived through institutionalized leadership and guidance.

 The Chinese Dream, as conceived by President Xi Jinping of China, encapsulates prosperity, harmony, and shared destiny so as to tackle imbalanced economic progress in Chinese society.
 His interventions have actually aided China in enhancing its significance in both regional and global contexts through various economic and diplomatic interventions.

 The Chinese Government